-- Created a Learning Management Systems (LMS) to teach current Class A drivers updated driver safety and learning performance training virtually. - Developed graphics and layouts for product illustrations, company logos, and Internet websites. - Participated in new product planning or market research, including studying the potential need for new products.
+- Create Learning Management Systems (LMS) to teach current Class A drivers updated driver safety and learning performance training virtually. - Develop graphics and layouts for product illustrations, company logos, and Internet websites. - Participate in new product planning or market research, including studying the potential need for new products.